 Little Asbestos, Big Risks

 While the heyday of asbestos production has come and gone, its usage has not.
 While many imported products contain less than 1% asbestos, disturbing large quantities of this trace amount can still cause health risks.
-Since the partial asbestos “ban” in the 1970s, mesothelioma still remains a public health concern.
+Since the partial “ban” in the 1970s, mesothelioma still remains a public health concern.
 While it is most likely that your modern home or building will not contain asbestos, it is imperative to have building materials tested before renovation or demolition activities, especially in public buildings.

-While I worked as a polarized light microscopist analyzing asbestos samples I encountered a modern asbestos-containing material.
+While I worked as a polarized light microscopist analyzing samples I encountered a modern asbestos-containing material.
 I analyzed a sample of drywall which contained a rare asbestos mineral called Tremolite.
 The client called our lab and was furious about the result and stated that the drywall was installed a decade prior and demanded that the sample be reanalyzed.
 Our entire microscopy team reanalyzed the sample and came back with the same result.
 The result was reported while the renovating activity had already begun.